mozilla/gecko-dev/testing/perfdocs/generated/perftest-in-a-nutshell.rst

    :scale: 50%
    :align: center

 To generate the profiles locally, you can pass the flags ``--extra-profiler-run`` or ``--gecko-profile`` which repeat the test for an extra iteration with the profiler enabled, or run the test from the beginning with the profiler enabled for three iterations, respectively.
-It's also possible to specify more configuration such as the profiled threads, the sampling interval or the profiler features being enabled.
-The parameters used in a profiling run can be copied directly from the about:profiling page in any Nightly build: click the button at the top of the page, then pick the option "Copy parameters for performance tests".

 Side-by-Side
 ------------